dorothee-sigg/collective-action/cases/doordash_decline.md

 There is another campaign by Working Washington which essentially propagates the same strategy of „joining together to make DoorDash pay up by rejecting ALL jobs that offer less than $6“ [4].
 Additionally the campaign suggests to reject all offers that pay less than $1 per mile of driving.
 They coined the hashtag #NoFreeLunch for their campaign.
 Interested readers may also have a look at the corresponding Working Washingtons data analysis about Dasher pay [5].
 To my knowledge this is a unique data collection in the sense that it provides pay data from  Dashers itself – which turn out to be in extreme contrast to what DoorDash promotes.

+Sigg et al. (2024) [6] propose a combinatorial model to simulate the strategy and the pay dynamics in order to identify market conditions which determine the success of the strategy.

 ## Aspects of Coordination